TaylorMade TP5 vs. TP5x Golf Ball – Which One Is Perfect?

 Using Both a Viable Option - TaylorMade TP5 vs. TP5x

 Of course, you can also use both during the same round of 18 holes.
 But is it a good idea?
-Yes, it is possible to use both the TP5 and TP5x golf balls and many players do it?
+Yes, it is possible to use both the TP5 and TP5x and many players do it?
 Some golfers choose to switch between the two balls depending on the specific shot or situation they are facing on the course.

 For example, a golfer might choose the TP5 for approach shots and chips around the green where they need more spin and control in order to get near the hole easier.
 Then, they could switch to the TP5x for tee shots and long approaches with the next hole where they need more distance at first.

-The key is understanding the differences between the two balls and how they perform for your game.
-Just like you use different clubs at different stages, having balls that specialize in certain moments is always a benefit.
 Test it out yourself by bringing both balls and using them accordingly, in different situations on the course, and see the results.
-You can then make a decision on which ball to use in different situations and whether or not you even need to pick between the two.
+You can then make a decision on which one to use in different situations and whether or not you even need to pick between the two.

 Stars Who Use Them